gluefinance/pov/README.txt

 DESCRIPTION

-Take a snapshot or rollback all your stored procedures in your PostgreSQL database.
+Take a snapshot or rollback all stored procedures in a PostgreSQL database.